syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Range.md

 ## ValueChangeMode

-The ValueChangeMode property changes the value based on the touch of the `SfRangeSlider` control.
-It consists of the following two types
+The `ValueChangeMode` property changes the value based on the touch interaction with the `SfRangeSlider` control.
+It consists of the following two types:

 * Default
-* OnThumbPress
+* OnThumb

-N> The default value of the ValueChangeMode property is `Default`.
+> **Note:** The default value of the `ValueChangeMode` property is `Default`.

 ### Default